67726e/git-flight-rules/README.md

 ```

 <a href="remove-from-git"></a>
-### I want to remove a file from Git but keep the file
+### Oh shit, I want to remove a file from Git but keep the file

 ```sh
 (master)$ git rm --cached log.txt
 ```

 <a href="i-want-to-revert-a-file-to-a-specific-revision"></a>
-### I want to revert a file to a specific revision
+### Oh shit, I want to revert a file to a specific revision

 Assuming the hash of the commit you want is c5f567: